Speech Therapy vs. Occupational Therapy: Understanding the Key Differences and Choosing the Right Support for Your Child

 How to Choose Between Speech Therapy and Occupational Therapy for Your Child?

 Occupational therapists work to enhance a child’s ability to perform everyday activities independently.
 This type of therapy is aimed at children who face barriers due to physical injuries or developmental issues affecting their praxis process.
+Deciding which career path is best comes down to understanding the core areas where your child needs support to thrive.

 Assessing Your Child’s Speech and Developmental Needs